 Forks are caused when stems divide in two.
-The two parts that form the fork generally have different diameters.
+The two parts that form the fork generally have different thicknesses.
 The thickest fork is called the main stem and forms the basis of measurements of the log length and diameter.
 This applies even if a thinner fork limb is longer than the main stem.
+An exception is when the log is cut in such a way that the length along the thickest fork is shorter than the minimum merchantable length and the log has a longer fork.
+In such cases, the length and top diameter measurements are based on the longer fork.
 However, the length of the log including the longest fork limb may not exceed the agreed maximum length.